This is a description of the 20 competition categories in the Uganda National Journalism Awards 2020.

 This award recognises a story or series of stories that have the potential of making a significant contribution to public awareness and understanding of environmental issues.
 It also honours reporting with the potential to bring constructive change in the environment sector.

-This award is for exemplary storytelling that presents breaks down or makes complex public affairs issues.
-Entries will also be judged the ability of journalists to provide essential context to the flood of news in accessible and digestible formats.
-Winning stories will be fact-based and data rich, demonstrating the journalists depth of analysis, understanding of the issue(s), as well as clear writing and presentation.
+This award is for exemplary storytelling that presents, breaks down or analyses complex public affairs issues.
+Entries will also be judged on the ability of journalists to provide essential context to the flood of news in accessible and digestible formats.
+Winning stories will be fact-based and data-rich, demonstrating the journalist’s depth of analysis, understanding of the issue(s), as well as clear writing and presentation.

 The award recognises an outstanding single story told in creative narrative style, using techniques such as character development, use of dialogue and sense of place.
 Entries can focus on human interest, lifestyle or news.

 This award will be given for distinguished reporting and writing on a wide range of issues including public health, medical research, the business of health care, disease and health ethics.

 This award recognises excellence in reporting, based on one’s own initiative, scrutiny, and investigation of matters of public importance.
 In many cases, the subjects of the reporting wish matters under scrutiny to remain undisclosed or kept out of the public domain.
 The reporting must not be based on an investigation made by someone else.
 It is permissible to use excerpts from official records and investigations, but only if they are incidental and not the primary evidence to support the investigative conclusion.

 Justice, law and order reporting

 Judging of this award is based on reporting that examines or illuminates one or a range of issues in the justice, law and order sector.
 The reporting shows an in-depth knowledge of issues such as civil justice and criminal justice, human rights and rule of law, police, and prisons.
 The award-winning journalist will go beyond the sector statistics and tell the story of the affected persons.